-Lion's goals of having more contact with consumers in the course of daily living and serving more consumers in more areas, mainly in Asia.
+To achieve its management vision, Lion seeks to make a Lion's goals of having more contact with consumers in the difference in the everyday lives of more people.
+The course of daily living and serving more consumers in more Overseas Business has a major role to play in realizing areas, mainly in Asia.
 We aim for sales from the Overseas